L400-RTI/Training-material/modules/12 - CICD and ALM.md

 ### Troubleshooting

 Implementing CI/CD and ALM in Microsoft Fabric Real-Time Intelligence introduces new operational challenges.
-Troubleshooting deployment issues requires a deep understanding of how Fabric manages artifacts, schema, and deployment state across environments.
+Troubleshooting deployment issues requires a deep understanding of how Fabric manages aReal-Time Intelligencefacts, schema, and deployment state across environments.

 This section provides actionable guidance for diagnosing and resolving common issues in Git integration, deployment pipelines, REST API deployment, and schema management.

 #### Git Integration Issues

-##### Issue: Uncommitted or Out-of-Sync Artifacts\*\*
+##### Issue: Uncommitted or Out-of-Sync AReal-Time Intelligencefacts\*\*

 **Symptoms:**

-- Artifact shows as Uncommitted or Update Required in Git integration view.
+- AReal-Time Intelligencefact shows as Uncommitted or Update Required in Git integration view.
 - Unable to sync changes from Git or push to Git.

 **Root Causes:**

-- Artifact modified directly in workspace but not committed to Git.
+- AReal-Time Intelligencefact modified directly in workspace but not committed to Git.
 - Manual edits in Git repository not reflected in Fabric workspace.
 - Branch mismatch or merge conflicts in Git.